(Updated February 2021) by Lee Martin MSc RD

 products still seems to confuse people when following the low FODMAP diet.
 I have met many people with IBS who often report they can consume spelt without experiencing symptoms.
 So is spelt low FODMAP?
 Well yes and no is the short answer as it depends where in the world you get your spelt bread from, how much you eat, the percentage of spelt flour used and most importantly whether it was baked using the sourdough process.

 So there you have it the sourdough process actually lowers the fructan content in spelt making the breads low FODMAP.
-At the FODMAP research team at King’s we actually recommend 100% sourdough spelt bread as a suitable low FODMAP option.
+In Europe we actually recommend 100% sourdough spelt bread as a suitable low FODMAP option.
 However actually finding this bread product in the UK is the challenge!
-I have only seen 100% sourdough spelt bread in Waitrose e.g. here or artisan bakers.
+I have only seen 100% sourdough spelt bread in Waitrose or artisan bakers.
+Having said that it is also true that the FODMAP content of sourdough spelt bread is never truly known until it has been analysed for its FODMAP content by Monash.
+But perhaps this can be said for all foods as there is much confusion over the FODMAP content of foods and some of the ones specific to spelt I have highlighted below.

 Portion Sizes of sourdough spelt bread

 Large portion sizes of sourdough spelt bread may still have moderate amounts of fructans however.
 The Monash low FODMAP app in 2014 stated that 3 slices of sourdough spelt bread (when each slice weighs 26g) contains moderate amounts of GOS (galacto-oligosaccharides) and fuctans – both oligosaccharides.
-In their 2017 version however they have removed this portion size and the app only shows 2 slices (52g) of sourdough spelt bread as low FODMAP.
+In their 2017 version however they have removed this 3rd slice portion size and the app only shows 2 slices (52g) of sourdough spelt bread as low FODMAP and therefore it is unknown of 3 slices does indeed contain any GOS or fructans.

-It’s interesting that the sourdough spelt bread Monash tested contains GOS as this is usually found in legumes.
-Perhaps the bread tested contained soya flour and the Monash app does mention to choose sourdough spelt bread with a high spelt percentage.
+It’s interesting that the sourdough spelt bread Monash tested contains GOS.
+The Monash app does mention to choose sourdough spelt bread with a high spelt percentage.
 In fact if you look at the previously published data on the FODMAP content of spelt flour below, which I extracted from the Monash paper “Biesiekiersk et al 2011 Quantification of fructans, galacto-oligosacharides and other short-chain carbohydrates in processed grains and cereals“, you will see that 100% spelt flour contains only trace GOS in the form of raffinose while the 25% spelt flour contains 0.26g/100g of GOS in the form of raffinose.

 Different FODMAPs found in sourdough spelt bread from around the world

-In the 2017 version of the Monash low FODMAP app sourdough spelt bread from the USA actually contained moderate amounts of fructose in one slice (36g) and high amounts of fructose in 2 slices (72g).
+In the 2017 version of the Monash low FODMAP app sourdough spelt bread from the USA actually contained moderate amounts of fructose in one slice (36g) and high amounts of fructose in 2 slices (72g) while in 2021, 2 slices also includes high amounts of fructans.
 As outlined above original analyses of the FODMAP content of spelt did not find any fructose so why is there fructose in the USA spet breads?
 Personally I think it may be due to added ingredients in the spelt bread rather than spelt actually containing fructose.
 The American food industry does tend to use a lot of fructose in products after all.
-To back up my assumption when 100% sourdough spelt bread from the USA was analysed it was found to be low FODMAP at 2 slices (82g) while >3 slices contained high amounts of fructans (but not GOS).
+To back up my assumption when 100% sourdough spelt bread from the USA was analysed (in 2017) it was found to be low FODMAP at 2 slices (82g) while >3 slices contained high amounts of fructans (but not GOS).
+In 2021 this has been removed.

 Organic sourdough spelt bread from The Netherlands was also analysed and found similar concentrations of FODMAPs to the USA 100% spelt bread and the Australian sourdough spelt bread.
-In that 2 slices (70g) was low FODMAP while >4 slices (140g) was high in fructans.
-Interestingly however in The Netherlands spelt bread that was not baked using the sourdough process also had low levels of FODMAPs at 2 slices (70g) and was found to have fructans at 3 slices.
+In that 2 slices (70g) was low FODMAP while >4 slices (140g) was high in fructans (same in 2021).
+Interestingly however in The Netherlands spelt bread that was not baked using the sourdough process also had low levels of FODMAPs at 2 slices (70g) and was found to have high amounts fructans at >2 1/2 slices (200g).

 Therefore it seems the FODMAP content of spelt can be different in different countries.
 So the spelt bread you buy locally may have lower or high concentrations of FODMAPs compared to what the Monash app tells you.
 It is therefore worth remembering if you are consuming spelt breads and your symptoms are under control then you may have found a suitable spelt bread for you.
 Everyone’s tolerance levels to FODMAPs will be different and slight changes in the FODMAP content of the spelt bread you eat may make all the difference.